 Mix together first five ingredients, then coat all sides of the roast with the seasonings, and rub into the meat.
 Heat olive oil in a large skillet.
 Once it’s hot, sear all sides of the roast until they are golden brown.
-Place seared roast into crock pot, then add remaining ingredients (except the vermicelli) on top of the meat.
+Place seared roast into slow-cooker, then add remaining ingredients (except the vermicelli) on top of the meat.
 Don’t stir, just put it all in there, on top of and around the meat.

 Cook on high for 5 hours or until fork-tender.
 Remove roast from liquid and pull apart/shred using 2 forks.
-Return shredded meat to crock pot, mix well.
+Return shredded meat to slow-cooker, mix well.
 (You can cut meat into bite-sized chunks if you prefer.)
 Add vermicelli and let it cook for an additional 30 minutes on high.
 Serve hot with crusty bread.